Marie Lion: Novels

 Vers la Lumière ('Towards the Light' or 'Towards Enlightenment') was inspired by Besant's visit to Adelaide in 1908.
 Its narrator, a young French woman named Jeanne, comes to her uncle’s station on the edge of Lake Alexandrina in rural South Australia.
 She is faced with a choice between two suitors: Hector, a devout, virtuous, but rigid Anglican minister, and Allan, a married man for whom she feels a powerful physical attraction.
 She decides to choose Allan but, just before eloping with him, happens upon Besant giving a lecture in the Adelaide Town Hall.
 Overwhelmed by the power of the oratory and the content of the oration, she turns to Theosophy and its spiritual path.
 Vers la Lumière was published in Edinburgh in 1910.
-Lion’s friend and fellow artist, Maude Wholohan, translated a slightly revised version into English, and the Melbourne publisher George Robertson released it under the title The Black Pearl in 1911.
+Lion's friend and fellow artist, Maude Wholohan, translated a slightly revised version into English, and the Melbourne publisher George Robertson released it under the title The Black Pearl in 1911.

 Lion's next book, La Dévadâsi, was hailed as the first novel published in French in Australia.
 It is an exotic and fast-moving tale set in India, and draws on research that Lion undertook in late 1902 and early 1903.
 Again, the story hinges on powerful and illicit sexual urges.
 Nellie Hunter, a young Irishwoman, visits Chandannagar, where she is possessed by the spirit of a devadasi – or temple dancer – who, instead of chastely devoting her life to the goddess Kali, had had a relationship with Hunter’s great-great-uncle.
-An Adelaide reviewer referred to Lion's ‘great ability as a writer of fiction’, her ‘powerful imagination’, and ‘her singular aptitude for devising dramatic situations’.
+An Adelaide reviewer referred to Lion's 'great ability as a writer of fiction', her 'powerful imagination', and 'her singular aptitude for devising dramatic situations'.

-Les Dieux Interviennent (‘The Gods Intervene’) was completed in 1913, but the outbreak of war meant that Plon-Nourrit, Lion’s French publishers, did not release it until 1916.
-The novel was described as a ‘stirring romance of the French Revolution’.
-The narrator, the sixteen-year-old Berthe-Angélique de Pémilhat du Roq, meets Maximilien Robespierre and tries to help Marie Antoinette escape the scaffold.
+Les Dieux Interviennent ('The Gods Intervene') was completed in 1913, but the outbreak of war meant that Plon-Nourrit, Lion’s French publishers, did not release it until 1916.
+The novel was described as a 'stirring romance of the French Revolution'.
+The narrator, the sixteen-year-old Berthe-Angélique de Pémilhat du Roq, meets Maximilien Robespierre and tries to help Marie Antoinette escape execution.
 In February 1922, Lion signed a contract with Plon-Nourrit to publish a popular version of Les Dieux Interviennent in an edition of 20,000 copies.
-She died on 3 May, and the book was published posthumously later in the year in Paris, under the title of Pour Sauver la Reine (‘To Save the Queen’), with the author named as Marie Léon [sic].
+She died on 3 May, and the book was published posthumously later in the year in Paris, under the title of Pour Sauver la Reine ('To Save the Queen'), with the author named as Marie Léon [sic].